Farningham Road to Otford Walk

 Features

-After lunch the walk goes along the side of the valley overlooking the ruins of Eynsford Castle, one of the earliest Norman stone castles.
-After descending to the outskirts of this village the Main Walk stays on the DVP as it climbs back up the side of the valley to go past Eagle Heights, one of the UK's largest Bird of Prey centres; admission (2024) is £13.95 but you might be able to see something of the afternoon flying display from the public footpath.
+There is then a choice of routes.
+For a greater choice of refreshment places (see Lunch below) one of them goes through the neighbouring village of Eynsford (which also gives you the opportunity to visit the ruins of Eynsford Castle, one of the earliest Norman stone castles), but you could choose to stay on the DVP which takes a more attractive route along the hillside above the village.
+The two routes recombine to go past Eagle Heights, one of the UK's largest Bird of Prey centres; admission (2024) is £13.95 but you might be able to see something of the afternoon flying display from the public footpath.

 Walk Options